rached1997/RLDebugger/README.md

 rl_debugger.set_config(config_path="the path to your debugger config.yml file")
 ```

-### 3. Configuring each Debugger (Optional)
+### 3. Configuring each Checker (Optional)
 ***

-If you only need to deactivate a specific check for a particular debugger, this step is useful.
+If you only need to deactivate a specific check for a particular Checker, this step is useful.
-You can modify the configuration of each debugger by changing the parameters in the
+You can modify the configuration of each Checker by changing the parameters in the
 get_config function.

-For instance, when debugging the weights during training (i.e `OnTrainWeight` debugger),
+For instance, when debugging the weights during training (i.e `OnTrainWeight` Checker),
 three different types of checks can be performed, but you may want to modify the thresholds or
 deactivate a specific check.
 To do so, all you have to do is
 modify the parameters you find in the config dict in the  function get_config function,
-which you will find in the class of the targeted debugger, as shown below :
+which you will find in the class of the targeted Checker, as shown below :
 ```python
 def get_config():
     config = {